blamkin86/StatsAssignment/README.md

 in com.blamkin.jumpcloud.assignment;

 ## Method addAction(string) returning error
-Keeps track of average time for by action
+Add an action and time to track for that action.

 String input is formatted JsON, in the form:
 ```